 Esperance and the late Andy Michael, a BOCN band member, worked to get the Treaty medals back.

-Three Treaty medals that belonged to Chief Beardy, Chief Cutnose and Chief One Arrow were gifted at the ceremony.
-All three chiefs received these medals when they entered into Treaty 6 with the Crown in 1876.
+Two Treaty medals that belonged to Chief Beardy and Chief Cutnose were returned at the ceremony.
+The chiefs received these medals when they entered into Treaty 6 with the Crown in 1876.

 Treaty Commissioner Mary Culbertson said Lieutenant Governor Alexander Morris questioned the involvement of the bands in the Riel Resistance.